seesmof/everything/University/y2t1/IY/tasks/Lecture-Abstracts/data.md

 SECTION TOPIC:

 TASK:
 Consider the given lecture topic.
 You are given a section with its topic specified above.
 Write an essay on this section.
 Follow the structure: abstract, main sections - provide names for each subsection, and conclusion.
+Make sure is logically structured and doesn't miss anything important.
+Avoid repeating yourself.
+Avoid the text being diluted, always include only the factual information.
+For each section include at least 5 sentences.
 Output your final answer in Markdown format.

 ---